zoranmax/GoogleDataTableLib/README.md

 The latest commit [https://googledatatablelib.codeplex.com/SourceControl/changeset/27248](https://googledatatablelib.codeplex.com/SourceControl/changeset/27248) contains a new project with examples that would simplify the life to those who just started using the library.

-Tthe package is published on NuGet: [https://www.nuget.org/packages/Google.DataTable.Net.Wrapper/3.1.2](https://www.nuget.org/packages/Google.DataTable.Net.Wrapper/3.1.2)
+The package is published on NuGet: [https://www.nuget.org/packages/Google.DataTable.Net.Wrapper/3.1.2](https://www.nuget.org/packages/Google.DataTable.Net.Wrapper/3.1.2)

 ## Version 3.1.0 is now available:
 For more information please check the blog entry: